The Travelcene Guide to KrisFlyer and the PPS Club

 If Shopback is the go to platform for cashback on online purchases, KrisFlyer Spree is the Shopback for miles.
 In case that wasn’t clear enough, transacting with merchants through KrisFlyer miles will pay out in miles instead of cash.

 The number of miles you earn varies based on which merchant you are buying things from.
-Here are a few common ones in Singapore:
+Here are a few common ones in Singapore (note here that rates change pretty frequently):

 Apple Singapore - 5 miles/10 USD